A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Concluding Remarks

 \section{Concluding Remarks}

 In this paper we revisited the problem of interactive communication over noisy channels originally introduced by Schulman \cite{schulman1992communication}, and studied the problem from an information- and communication-theoretic perspective.
 We started by defining the interactive channel capacity with respect to a {protocol} and not with respect to a distributed computing problem.
-As a consequence, our definitions, which are stricter than the standard ones in the literature, do not use the notion of communication complexity.
-We then presented a structured and deterministic rewind-if-error coding scheme, and used it to calculate a lower bound for the ratio between the Shannon capacity and the interactive capacity of every BMS channel.
+As a consequence, our definitions do not use the notion of communication complexity.
+We then presented a structured and deterministic rewind-if-error coding scheme, and used it to calculate a lower bound for the ratio between the Shannon capacity and the essential interactive capacity of every BMS channel.
 To the best of our knowledge, this is the first time that a numerical value is {attached} to this ratio.

 We note that the current value of the lower bound can likely be further improved using different coding schemes.
-A nontrivial upper bound on the ratio between the Shannon capacity and the interactive capacity for a fixed channel (i.e., not in the limit of a very clean channel) remains an intriguing open question even in the simplest binary symmetric case.
+A nontrivial upper bound on the ratio between the Shannon capacity and the essential interactive capacity for a fixed channel (i.e., not in the limit of a very clean channel) remains an intriguing open question even in the simplest binary symmetric case.

 \appendices